akshay-bhagdikar/Predicting-Sale-Prices/README.md

 ## Machine Learning Models

 I applied linear regression, decision tree, random forest and SVM models to the data.
+I evaluated their performance by comparing the r2 values.

 ********************************************************************************************************************************************************************************************************************************************************************************